 How is Neck and Shoulder Pain Treated?

 Due to the variable nature of neck and shoulder pain, X-rays, CT scans and MRI scans, also known as magnetic resonance imaging, may be necessary to determine the exact cause of your symptoms.
-In carrying out these tests, your doctor and physiotherapist will have a better understanding of the structure of your spine.
+In carrying out these tests, your doctor and physiotherapist will have a better understanding of the structure of your spine and shoulder joint.
 Any disc or spinal cord problems will be highlighted, along with compression of the nerve roots.
 Conditions like rotator cuff tears, frozen shoulder, shoulder dislocation, or a torn rotator cuff can also be identified, which are common causes of severe pain in the shoulder joint and upper arm.

-Following diagnosis, a tailored treatment plan will be implemented.
+Following diagnosis, a tailored treatment plan will be implemented to treat shoulder pain.
 This may involve posture correction exercises which can be performed at home.
 If you notice any slouching or your chin being forward, try to correct this.
 Physical therapy can also be beneficial for soft tissue injuries, which can cause sudden pain or make the pain worse.

 Schedule an Appointment at Sydney Shoulder Clinic Today

-Neck and shoulder pain can be uncomfortable, but with the assistance of a physiotherapist your symptoms may be alleviated.
+Neck and shoulder pain can be uncomfortable, but with the assistance of a physiotherapist, your symptoms may be alleviated.
 If you suffer from neck and shoulder pain or have any concerns about your posture, Sydney Shoulder Clinic has a wealth of experience with this condition and would be happy to provide physio phone advice, obligation free.
 We specialize in dealing with conditions affecting the shoulder joints, shoulder blades, and the ball and socket joint of the shoulder, and we can help you feel pain relief.

 Please call today on 9744 2201 to speak with Tim Neville, Physiotherapist.